pulibrary/figgy/README.md

 - While there's failure data in CI, attempt to replicate the failing test using the seed and file list from a filed run in CI.
 If this is unsuccessful locally, it can be tried on the CI box as well via rerun with SSH.
 There's a [helpful code sample for parsing the rspec.xml into a filename list]().
 Put the resulting minimum replication in the ticket.
 If it can't be replicated this way, it may be a non-deterministic test (fails sometimes when run in isolation) or it may involve a race condition when run as part of the parallel test suite.
 - Quarantine the test by marking it with the `:flaky` tag.
 This has to go before any key / value test (like `js: true`).

+When you want to run a test repeatedly to see if it will fail nondeterministically, you can use the until_failure script.
+Run `./bin/until_failure.sh bundle exec rspec [filename]:[line_number]`.

 ### Development Environment

 - Run `bundle exec rails s` in a terminal window you can keep open